OBOAcademy/obook/docs/howto/odk-add-orcidio-module.md

 	cat $@.tmp | sort | uniq >  $@
 ```

+  For your specific use-case, it may be necessary to tweak this SPARQL query, for example if your ORCIDs are used on axiom annotation level rather than entity annotation level.

 #### 5. Updating Config and ORCIDIO

 Now run to apply your ODK changes: